 - Take the stairs or elevator to the second floor.

-- Primary Office 2001: Walk through the doorway and enter Suite 2000 Employee Assistance Program (EAP) offices via the double wooden doors on your right.
+- Office 2001: Walk through the doorway and enter Suite 2000 Employee Assistance Program (EAP) offices via the double wooden doors on your right.
 Student Behavioral Health is the first office on the left.
+Please wait in the waiting area.

 Services